-The compassionate and friendly team at The Law Office of Seth Bier can answer all of your questions and help you create an estate plan that meets your needs.
-Wills and trusts should not be overlooked, especially when these documents help protect your assets, finances, property, and beneficiaries.
+The compassionate and friendly team at Bier Law can answer all of your questions and help you create an estate plan that meets your needs.
+Wills and Trusts should not be overlooked, especially when these documents help protect your assets, finances, property, and beneficiaries.

 What is a Will?

 A Will is a document that can be enforced legally that outlines how you want your affairs to be handled upon your death.
 It also outlines how your assets are to be distributed.
 It is one of the most important documents included in an estate plan.

 A Will appoints guardianship for your minor children should you die before they reach the age of 18.
 If you die without a Will or with a Will without guardianship, the probate court will determine who becomes the guardian of your children.

 Depending on the laws of your state, you might be able to disinherit a child or a spouse in your Will, which also outlines how your assets are to be divided.
 Within reason, your will can explain how your assets are to be used by your beneficiaries who receive them.

 What is a Trust?